 The second thing I learned is that a copywriter’s job goes beyond generating documents of copy that just get handed over to the designers and art directors.

-“If you want to be a good copywriter, you have to be able to express ideas visually as well as through copy,” Carey told me.
-“Because sometimes the best creative solution is one that has nothing to do with words.
+“If you want to be a good copywriter, you have to be able to express ideas visually as well as through copy,” he told me.
+“Because sometimes, the best creative solution is one that has nothing to do with words.
 To be really successful, you have to be able to visualize the final creative and imagine how people will respond to it.”

 This is what makes Carey good at his job.
-That, his competitiveness and tenacity.
+That, and his competitiveness and tenacity.

 Carey plays basketball and volleyball.
 He’s at the gym three or four times a week.
 He’s going to run the half marathon this summer for the fourth time, even though he dislikes running.